 7. Be Considerate of Your Guests

 At least one (and preferably all) of your registries should be available online.
 Guests should also be able to place their orders in person or over the phone.
 If you love a local boutique shop that doesn't offer online services, feel free to register there too—just as long as that's not the only place you've registered.
 We live in a hectic world and you want to let guests be able to order you a gift—even if it's at 2 a.m.
-Also, it's important to consider what your guests can afford— creating group gifts via The Knot Newlywed Fund will be satisfactory for your guests looking for a lower cost option.
+Also, it's important to consider what your guests can afford.
+Creating group gifts via The Knot Newlywed Fund will be perfect for your guests looking for a lower cost option.

 8. Update Often

 When a guest buys a gift for you, your registry should automatically update, allowing others to see what has been purchased (and allowing you to see what's on its way).
 Revisit your registry often (even several times a day once the wedding day nears) and update it with additional selections as products are purchased, so guests always have a variety of things to choose from.
 Aim to have at least twice as many items on your list as guests at your wedding.